[Updated] Gmail’s New Open Tracking Changes: What You Need to Know (and Do!)

 Remove images from your emails

 This means taking out things like signatures, logos, and any other images.
 With Google’s new policy, even these can make your emails look suspicious.
+Here are some quick tips to help you craft engaging emails:

 Enable link tracking